Battle of Big Bethel: Deaths of Winthrop, Wyatt, Greble; end of battle

 Advanced Union skirmishers continued to fire at the Confederate positions from the house on the field and other outbuildings on the south side of the creek.
 Colonel Hill asked four volunteers to go forward and burn the house.
 Fire from across the main road stopped them and they dove to the ground.
 One of them, Private Henry Lawson Wyatt, had been killed.
 The others were called back and soon Major Randolph was able to destroy the house with artillery fire.
 Lieutenant Greble, whose guns had been hidden by the house, continued to fire and exposed his position.
 By this time the battle was ending and Peirce ordered all of his force to retire.
 It was clear that the Confederate position was too strong and his troops were too exhausted to continue a costly and increasingly futile attack.

-Lieutenant John Trout Greble refused to pull back until the last, continuing to work his remaining gun, for he did not have enough able men left to man them both.
+Lieutenant Greble refused to pull back until the last, continuing to work his remaining gun, for he did not have enough able men left to man them both.
 This effort cost him his life as the Confederate artillery concentrated on his position and he was struck in the back of the head by a cannonball while finally winding up his work.
-When they received word of Greble's death, Lieutenant Colonel Warren, Captain Wilson and five of their men rushed back to recover Greble's body before they left the field.
-Greble was the first graduate of West Point and first U.S. Regular Army officer killed in the war.
+When they received word of Greble's death, Lieutenant Colonel Warren, Captain Wilson, and five of their men rushed back to recover Greble's body before they left the field.
+Greble was the first graduate of West Point and the first U.S. Regular Army officer killed in the war.
 After littering the road back to Fort Monroe with coats and equipment on a very hot afternoon, the Union troops arrived back at Fort Monroe about 5:00 p.m. that afternoon.
 About 100 Confederate cavalry pursued the Union force but could not mount an attack and pulled back as they approached Hampton because the Union force had pulled up the New Market Bridge over the southern branch of the Back River to thwart the Confederate pursuit.